Skip to main content

 Why it matters now

-When AI tools make activity cheap and pipeline noisy, OKRs are the operating discipline that forces a team to declare what an outcome actually looks like and commit to measuring it.
-The marketing function in particular drifts toward activity reporting; OKRs cut that drift.
+AI tools make activity cheap and pipeline noisy.
+OKRs are the discipline that forces a team to declare what an outcome actually looks like and commit to measuring it.
+Marketing in particular drifts toward activity reporting, and OKRs cut that drift.

 Objectives that read like task lists